1 – OXFAM TRAILWALKER

 Each particpant must:

-- provide a medical certificate (not older than one year at the start of the event), which reveals no contraindications for participating in running/walking competitions.
-A copy must be sent to us via email.
+- provide a medical certificate (not older than one year at the start of the event), which reveals no contraindications for participating in running/walking/sport competitions.
+Athletics and Triathlon licences of the current year are also accepted.

 Only teams which have fulfilled these obligations will be given a bib on the day before the event and will be allowed to take part in Oxfam Trailwalker.